Drainage

 Best When Managed

-SaskFSA believes that land and water resources are best when managed.
+Land and water resources are always best when managed.

-Land is a farmer’s most valuable asset – without it they have nothing and without the ability to manage the land, all other inputs, and technology are potentially wasted.
-Responsible AG water management (drainage) is a large part of land development and improvement.
-In addition to soil health, drainage is a very effective tool for increasing farm efficiency and productivity.
+Land is a farmer’s most valuable asset – without it they have nothing and without the ability to manage the land, all other inputs, time and technology are potentially wasted.
+Drainage management is a large part of land development and improvement.
+In addition to soil health, drainage is a very effective tool for managing crop health, crop inputs, improving field efficiencies and farm productivity while minimizing impacts on the environment and supporting local communities.

 IMPORTANT:

-As of May 2017, ALL water management projects (drainage) in SK require an approval (regardless of when of when they were built).
+As of 2015, ALL drainage projects in SK require an approval (regardless of when of when they were built).
 The policy around the Ag Water Management Strategy is still being developed.
-SaskFSA’s priority is to work with government to develop simple, practical and effective policy that enables progressive agriculture.
-While approved drainage is the ultimate measure of success, currently the application process is complicated and restrictive.
-SaskFSA is the chair of the provincial Agricultural Water Management Policy Advisory Committee (AWMPAC), working with the ministry and other industry stakeholders to improve and further develop the policy.
+SaskFSA’s priority is to work with the regulators (WSA) and government to develop practical and effective policy that supports progressive agriculture.
+While approved drainage projects are the ultimate measure of success, there is still work to do on the policy and process.
+SaskFSA is working with landowners, industry stakeholders, regulators and all levels of government building policy solutions for agriculture zones in SK.

-• Become a member of SaskFSA to receive regular updates on the development of the drainage policy.
-Contact us if you have any concerns or questions.
+• 1ST and most importantly, become a member of SaskFSA to receive regular updates on the development of the drainage policy.
+Click here to become a member!

 • Be responsible.
 Water resources are always best when managed.
-Understand your project – map the contributing water flow area, flow controls and potential adequate outlet (AO).
+Understand your project – map the contributing water flow area, flow controls and determine point of adequate outlet (PAO).

 • Evaluate existing / required flow and erosion controls